Glenville Village 1870 to 1904

 By 1900, the population of Glenville was over 5,000.
 The next year, Glenville witnessed scandals in both its municipal government, related to gambling and its school board, regarding misappropriation of coal.
 Many of its citizens were upset, and the idea of a merger with prestigious Cleveland, with the increased services available, began to seem very attractive to many.

 The annexation of Glenville to the City of Cleveland was defeated in 1902 by a vote of 716 to 467.
-Though Glenville voted against annexation, the second ward at the south end of the village, voted for annexation.
-The ordinance authorizing annexation of ward 2 to the City of Cleveland was passed March with the County Commissioners granting annexation in November.
+Though Glenville voted against annexation, the second ward at the south end of the village voted for annexation.
+The ordinance authorizing annexation of Ward 2 to the City of Cleveland was passed in March, with the County Commissioners granting annexation in November.